 You can find the closest post office to you using this interactive map.

 Cash is definitely king in Croatia.
 Locals predominantly use cash for all of their purchases.
-Caffe bars, farmer’s markets (pazar) and informal shops such as the ones that surround the markets only take cash.
-However, department stores, supermarkets, (most) restaurants, tourist agencies and tourist shops all take credit cards.
+Caffe bars (almost all of them), farmer’s markets and informal shops such as the ones that surround the markets only take cash.
+However, department stores, supermarkets, some food suppliers with delivery, (most) restaurants, tourist agencies and tourist shops all take credit cards.

 As already noted, you will get the best exchange rate from your own bank.
 This makes using your debit or credit card from your home country an easy and affordable option, eliminating the need to carry tons of cash around.
-If you plan to use your foreign bank card to make a purchase in Croatia, it is critical that you are using a card that doesn’t have foreign transaction fees.
+If you plan to use your foreign bank card to make a purchase in Croatia, it is best if you use a card that doesn’t have foreign transaction fees.

-Being charge for every foreign transaction can end up making this option more expensive than any of the other ones.
+Being charged for every foreign transaction can end up making this option more expensive than any of the other ones.
 There are a plethora of credit cards without foreign transaction fees.

 If you’re making big purchases at department stores or tourist shops and you are not a resident of Croatia, you can get the PDV (value added tax) included in your purchase refunded upon departure as long as you follow the rules.
-This tax is currently as high as 23%, so it is quite a big chunk.
-You can read about how to get a sales tax refund here.
+This tax is currently as high as 25%, so it is quite a big chunk.
+You can read about how to get a value added tax refund here.